carlotagordillo2/final-proyect/README.md

 In conclusion, this organization minimizes the time needed for order picking and replenishment.

-### Minimzation Problem: Optimizing Product Retrieval
+### Minimization Problem: Optimizing Product Retrieval

 To further improve efficiency, we formulated an optimization problem to minimize the total distance required to retrieve products from the warehouse.
 The objective is to determine the shortest possible route for picking the required products while maintaining stock levels.